RandyIp/Sound-Classification/README.md

 * K Means
 # Dataset

 The dataset used can be found in the repository and is called MNIST_Spoken_Digits.rar.
 This dataset contains spoken digits from 0 to 9.
 There are 3000 .wav files in the dataset and each individual spoken digit has 300 .wav files.
+There are 6 different speakers who generated these .wav files.
 Each sound file is transformed into a spectrogram prior to classification so this project uses image recognition techniques to try and classify sounds.

 * Sample Spectrogram: